tboulet/tboulet/README.md

 - A [Gridworld Reinforcement Learning Environment and Framework](https://github.com/tboulet/gridworld_rl).

 ## Personal Projects 🔥
+- [Time measure package](https://github.com/tboulet/PythonTimeMeasure) : a simple context manager to measure the time taken by a block of code, that only add one line of code per section to measure.
+PyPI package : ``tmeasure``
 - [VM Placement problem](https://github.com/tboulet/Operational-Research) : The formulation sof the VM Placement problem and several variants of it, as well as algorithms for solving them.
 - [Deep RL Framework](https://github.com/tboulet/Deep-RL-Framework) : a framework made by myself for Deep Reinforcement Learning.
 It is based on the OpenAI Gym and pytorch.
 - [AI agents for Search Problems](https://github.com/tboulet/AI-Agents-for-Search-Problems) : a python package for Search Problems and Search Algorithms (DFS, A*,...).
 PyPI package : ``SearchProblemsAI``.
 - [AI agents for Games](https://github.com/tboulet/AI-Agents-for-Games) : a python package for Perfect Information Extensive-from Games (Chess, Connect4,...) and some algorithm ((Expecti)MiniMax, MCTS, ...).
-- [LocalPerf](https://github.com/tboulet/Local-Python-Performance) : an easy-to-use package for measuring the performance of python in any machine, in terms of CPU, multiprocessing and GPU (pytorch with CUDA), and also verify that the GPU is used.
+- [LocalPerf](https://github.com/tboulet/Local-Python-Performance) : an easy-to-use package for measuring the performance of python in any machine, in terms of CPU, multiprocessing and GPU (pytorch and JAX), and also verify that the GPU is used.
 PyPI package : ``localperf``.
 - Telegram bot : Sold-out Tickets Detector.
 Repository [here](https://github.com/tboulet/Sold-out-Tickets-Detector).
 - [IntegOR](https://github.com/tboulet/IntegOR) : a python package based on scipy.optimize that aims to traduce an Operation Research problem that can be linearized to a binary integer linear problem, to solve it.
 PyPI package : ``integor``.
 - Stable Baselines 3 Full Pipeline.
 A repository built on top of SB3 with some additional features.
 Repository [here](https://github.com/tboulet/StableBaselines3FullPipeline).